thebigtoona/listy/README.md

 a simple list application made with html, bootstrap & jquery

 ## Installation
-I used an apache server for this.
 Place the listy folder in www/htdocs folder the entire web-app is located in the app folder.

 ## Updates to this version